MSOE-CPE2600/signals-turney-SonnySalerno/README.md

 # Repo for Lab Week 10
 ## Description:
-Use of signals as an inter-process communication
+Use of signals as an inter process communication.
+Shows how to register a signal handler as well as how to send, suspend, and view pending signals.

 ---